 This Homemade Chocolate Syrup recipe is great to have on hand during the summer months when you want to make a quick and delicious glass of chocolate milk!

-I don't know about you, but I definitely remember the days of squeezing way too much Hershey's Chocolate Syrup into my milk growing up.
-Well, I guess it was way too much for my mom, but I loved it!
-The more chocolate the better for this chocolate addict.
+I don't know about you, but I definitely remember the days of squeezing way too much Hershey's Chocolate Syrup into my milk to make chocolate milk growing up.

 Are chocolate sauce and chocolate syrup the same thing?

 There are so many kinds of chocolate sauces on the market.

 Some are called "sauce", some are called "syrups".
 Some go by "hot fudge".